Admission as a solicitor

 Decision on admission

-We can decide to either grant the candidate's application for admission as a solicitor or refuse it.
-We will refuse if we are not satisfied that they have complied with our education and training requirements and/or of their character and suitability.
-We can impose a condition on their practising certificate, although not on their admission to the roll itself.
-Generally, when someone has met the requirements to be admitted, this means that there will be no grounds to impose a condition on their initial practising certificate.
+We can decide to either grant your application for admission as a solicitor or refuse it.
+We will refuse your application if we are not satisfied that you have complied with our education and training requirements and/or of your character and suitability.

 Annex A – Equivalent Means